SirGFM/BallGameTM/docs/basic-architecture.md

 ![The player main game object, which handle events](/docs/imgs/player-controller.png)

 So, although the ForceField would collide against the Ball's Affector, the event would end up getting handled by the BallController.

+## Global events

+So far, events have been described as a way to send message between two known objects (for example, two objects that collided against each other).
+However, in some cases, it may be useful to send an event without a specific receiver.
+These events may be used, for example, to control the state of the game (e.g., to advance the game to the next level or to reset the current level).

+For this to work, an object must define itself as the "root" object (simply stored as a static variable in `BaseRemoteAction`, and which may be modified by calling `BaseRemoteAction.setRootTarget()`).
+Then, a component that wants to send simply sends an event to that root object (in an abstracted way, by calling `BaseRemoteAction.rootEvent<T>()`).

+Currently, one of the more different uses of this type of events is to allow the communication between the camera and the player without one being aware of the other.
+The camera sends a global event to register itself as the main camera.
+Then, the player sends a global event to try to retrieve the main camera, and on success sends an event to the retrieved object to register itself as the object being tracked by the camera.